Paul Menard: Richard Childress Racing (2011–2017)

 Menard moved to Richard Childress Racing in 2011, driving the No. 27.
 On July 31, 2011, Menard won his first and only Sprint Cup race in his 167th start, in the Brickyard 400 at the prestigious Indianapolis Motor Speedway.
 He did so by making his last pit stop with 36 laps to go.
 He led late, but with nine laps to go, he was passed by Jamie McMurray.
 With four to go, he regained the lead and held off Jeff Gordon, the winner of the inaugural Brickyard 400 in the final laps, having enough fuel to do so.
-He is the first member of the Menard family to win at Indianapolis, in any event, held at the track.
-He also joins Trevor Bayne, Regan Smith, David Ragan, and Marcos Ambrose as first-time winners in the 2011 season.
+He was the first member of the Menard family to win at Indianapolis, in any event, held at the track.
+He also joined Trevor Bayne, Regan Smith, David Ragan, and Marcos Ambrose as first-time winners in the 2011 season.

 In September 2011 at Richmond, Menard and RCR became the center of controversy when Menard spun in the waning laps.
 It was believed that his accident was intentional, intended to assist his teammate Kevin Harvick who later won the race against Jeff Gordon who would have won if the caution did not come out.

 In 2012, Menard did not perform well.
 He crashed during the Aaron's 499 at Talladega and went winless for 2012.
 In 2013, he slightly improved when he was briefly in Chase for the Sprint Cup contention.
 A blown engine early in the Coke Zero 400 caused him to be knocked out of the Chase with a few races left before the Chase began.
 In the season-ending Ford EcoBoost 400, Menard's tire exploded upon stopping in his pit box; Menard stated, "About a lap later, they told me I was on fire.
 I lost my brakes, and the damned wheel blew right off."

 Fans waving to Menard, celebrating his third Xfinity Series win at Road America.

-In 2014 Menard scored thirteen top tens (a career high) and held a chase spot for most of the regular season but two consecutive eighteenth place finishes at Atlanta and Richmond (final race of the regular season) dropped him out of contention.
+In 2014, Menard scored thirteen top-tens (a career high) and held a chase spot for most of the regular season but two consecutive eighteenth place finishes at Atlanta and Richmond (final race of the regular season) dropped him out of contention.